What can cause spinal stenosis of the neck?

 Spinal stenosis of the neck occurs when the upper (cervical) section of the spine becomes constricted.
 The word “stenosis” means narrowing, and the cause of this in the cervical spine is usually due to a specific condition, like arthritis or a herniated disc.
-This narrowing won’t necessarily produce symptoms, but there is the possibility for stiffness, swelling and other symptoms, depending on what is causing the stenosis and on its exact location.
-However, if painful symptoms from spinal stenosis have put your life on hold, this is usually because an age-related condition has narrowed your spinal canal enough to compress a nerve.
+This narrowing won’t necessarily produce symptoms, but there is the possibility for stiffness, swelling and other symptoms, depending on what is causing the stenosis and its exact location.
+If painful symptoms from spinal stenosis have put your life on hold, this is usually because an age-related condition has narrowed your spinal canal enough to compress a nerve.

-Specific causes and symptoms of stenosis
+Specific causes and symptoms of cervical spinal stenosis

-- Spinal osteoarthritis — This is the deterioration of the cartilage that lines the joints where the vertebrae meet.
+- Spinal osteoarthritis.
+This is the deterioration of the cartilage that lines the joints where the vertebrae meet.
 Arthritis can cause narrowing of the spinal canal when bone spurs form as a response to vertebrae grinding against each other.
 This excess bone material can extend into the spinal canal and pinch the spinal cord or an exiting nerve root.

-- Degenerative disc disease — This is the age-related breakdown of spinal discs, which can lead to the formation of bulging or herniated discs and other forms of spinal instability.
+- Degenerative disc disease.
+This is the age-related breakdown of spinal discs, which can lead to the formation of bulging or herniated discs and other forms of spinal instability.
 Nerve compression and bone spurs also can develop as a disc loses height and elasticity.

-Treating cervical stenosis
+Treating cervical spinal stenosis

 Symptoms related to spinal stenosis of the neck can usually be managed conservatively using medication, exercise and lifestyle changes like weight loss and exercise.
 By working with a doctor to develop the best care plan for the situation, many people dealing with pain due to stenosis are able to find lasting, effective relief.
 But, if you still have an unacceptable quality of life even after weeks and months of these treatments, you may want to start looking at surgical options.